cnlohr/vpxcoding/README.md

 .text	0016 (22 bytes)   vpx_reader_has_error
 ```

+If you are on a platform that supports `__builtin_clz`, then you may want to define `VPXCODING_NOTABLE` as that will replace the table call with a `clz` and `andi` operation, which may be faster, and use less cache/RAM.
+If you are on a RAM constrained system, you may want to do this as well, but see the note in the header file about the manually unwound log2.

 In my tests, depending on the application, this seems to be able to save between 1-5% over huffman trees.
 But, notably, there are situations where you can use this to much greater effect and simplicity than huffman trees (but not all situations).

 ## Example